MY PERSONAL JOURNEY

 I suppose that my love for live music started with my first concert, Iron Butterfly at the University of Delaware, summer 1969.
 Even though the concert was marred by technical problems, the sheer energy I felt that evening was unforgettable.
 The crowd, the atmosphere, the volume, the lights and the anticipation of hearing that one lick, that one song, all combined to hook me.
 Through the years, I have attended many other concerts, seen countless other bands.
 While the music has ranged from bad to spectacular, the one constant has been the event itself.
 The primal energy I felt that first time is still there.
 When the lights go down, I am transformed to that 15 year old in the University of Delaware’s field house.
 It is a profound connection with my youth.

 A natural consequence of all this is my collection of live music.
 I started collecting in the late sixties and haven’t stopped since.
 At some point, I realized that I had a collection and decided to focus on live recordings from as many artists as I could find who recorded between 1955 and 1985.
 That was an arbitrary cutoff and I have hundreds of live recordings from later day artists, but it allowed me to focus on a defined set of artists.
-At this point, I have collected thousands of live recordings from nearly 1000 artists who recorded during that time period.
-The live part includes over 20,000 songs, all stored on ITunes.
+At this point, I have collected thousands of live recordings from over 1100 artists who recorded during that time period.
+This includes over 20,000 songs, all of which are stored on ITunes.
 I don’t know if this is the largest collection of its kind, but it has to be one of the biggest in the world.

 I have collected music from every source imaginable.
-I have vinyl, cassette tapes, video, DVDs, and CDs.
+I have vinyl, cassette tapes, video, DVDs, downloads, and CDs.
 I have recorded concerts off of YouTube and websites like Wolfgang’s Vault with my trusty Zoom H4 hand held recorder.
-Most of my collection was commercially released but I also have a fair number of bootlegs.
-The morality of that has never really concerned me.
-First and foremost, I am a collector.
-While I do prioritize commercially available live recordings, some artists have chosen not to release any live recordings, or do not have any that focus on a specific time of their career, so I go to wherever I need to go to find a recording I want in my collection.
+Most of my collection was commercially released but I also collect bootlegs but only if an authorized recording of the band has not been released.
+Some will find that objectionable but in the end, I am first and foremost, a historian and collector.
+While I always prioritize commercially available live recordings, some artists have chosen not to release any live recordings, or do not have any that focus on a specific part of their career, so I go to wherever I need to go to find a recording as long as I have already purchased whatever authorized recording of that band are out there.

 Per U.S. copyright law, I have never sold any of my recordings and I do not trade them on-line.
-I also try to purchase legitimate live recordings whenever possible, even if I also have boots from that artist.
-I want the artists to get their royalties whenever possible but in the end, I strongly believe that all is fair when collecting.
+I want the artists to get their royalties whenever possible and I hope that the existence of this website spurs readers to buy authorized recordings from these artist.

 By it’s nature, the studio process does not place a premium on the performance of the artist.
-A musician can record the same guitar lick, the same harmonies as many times as their budget allows until they capture exactly what they want.
+A musician can record the same guitar lick or the same harmonies as many times as their budget allows until they capture exactly what they want.
 And, if that doesn’t work, they can always enhance the track.
-There is no pressure from having to play in front of a crowd with no ability to correct errors.
+There is no pressure from having to play in front of a live audience with no ability to correct errors.
 Therefore, there is no way to judge the performance abilities of the artist, who may or may not have actually played on the studio tracks.

 However, this dynamic changes in a concert setting.
 Now it is the performance that is being judged.
 The musician must play on a one shot basis in conditions that are far less advantageous than those he enjoyed in the studio.
 The hit or miss nature of this fascinates me and separates true musicians from one dimensional composers or worse yet, cover bands.
 Composition and performance are flip sides of the same coin.
 One should always complement the other, therefore both have their place in a comprehensive music collection.

 I believe that most music fans want their music heroes to be able to deliver on stage.
 One only has to remember Milli Vanilli if you doubt this statement.
-However, many fans never get the opportunity to actually see their music favorites live due to the inherent limited nature of touring and the expense to attend live music events.
+However, many fans never get the opportunity to actually see their music favorites perform live due to the inherent limited nature of touring and the expense to attend live music events.
 That’s why live recordings are so important.
 They may be the only opportunity for a fan to judge the performance side of their favorite band.
-This form of music has gained popularity over the years, as evidenced by web sites like Wolfgang’s Vault.
+This form of music has gained popularity over the years, as evidenced by web sites like Wolfgang’s Vault and the plethora of live recordings that are now available.

 Many labels are reissuing live recordings of their artists on CD and the live performance sequences from television shows like Saturday Night Live, David Letterman, Jay Leno and Conan O’Brien are often centerpieces of the shows.
-Concert films and specials also are very popular as are reruns of live recordings from Ed Sullivan, the Midnight Special, Don Kirshner, In Concert etc. that can sometimes be seen on various cable channels.
-And, let’s not forget the thriving bootleg trade which predominantly features live recordings of past and present artists.
-Live music has become an artistically legitimate and lucrative part of the music business and my goal quickly became to own as much of the music as I could find with a bent towards collecting at least one live recording from as many of the artists who operated during those thirty years.
+Concert films and specials also are very popular as are reruns of live music segments from shows like Ed Sullivan, the Midnight Special, Don Kirshner, In Concert etc. Not only are these replayed on various cable channels, many have been released as part of authorized compilations.
+And, let’s not forget that no matter how you view them, there are thousands of live bootlegs out there, indicating that many are buying them.
+Throw in on-line trading and it clear that collecting live music is a thriving trade.
+Live music has become an artistically legitimate and lucrative part of the music business and my goal of obtaining at least one live recording of as many artists who were active during my thirty year period is a never ending quest.

 You may be wondering how this obsession began.
 My first live purchase was Steppenwolf Live (1970) in early 1970.
 I was initially looking for a single album that included their first two hits, “Born To Be Wild” and “Magic Carpet Ride”.
 As it turned out, the two songs came from different studio albums.
 Since I had limited funds to buy albums, I faced a dilemma, which song did I want.
 As I was pondering this, I saw Steppenwolf Live.
 Lo and behold, both songs were on it so I bought it, and quickly discovered the joy of listening to recorded live music.
 It wasn’t quite the same as being there in person, but it was damn close.